 The Tree of Life depicted in the Mesopotamian tablet represents the human mind column, as I have discussed in previous posts.
 The two sections of the trunk represent the lower mind and the higher mind.
-The unfolded fronds at the top of the trunk represent the realm of our main seat of consciousness, the so-called “spiritual realm”.
+The fronds at the top of the trunk symbolically unfolds into the realm where a person’s main seat of consciousness permanently dwells, – the “spiritual realm”.
 The winged solar disk symbolizes the main seat of consciousness of each of us and it sits on top of the Tree of Life.

 The god-kings and the bird-gods represent the highly evolved beings who were born in the past to teach humanity about the knowledge and arts of civilization.
 The bird-gods hold pine cones – the fruits of the “tree of knowledge of good and evil” which is the higher aspect of the tree of life – our higher mind.
 The pine cones symbolize knowledge that they brought down from the higher mind (upper part of the tree of life).
 They brought down the pine cones inside the “buckets” in order to give them to humanity as gift, as we know buckets are used for carrying things.
 It simply means that those beings carried with them the memories of higher knowledge even after being born in this physical reality.
 The set of wings they possess represent their highly evolved higher mind.